PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 ### Adding a Custom ROS Node Service to a Launch Configuration

 Consider if you needed another service to be available for a custom use-case.
-For example, to detect AprilTags, we could use a library like https://github.com/duckietown/lib-dt-apriltags from within MoveIt Studio.
+For example, to detect AprilTags, we could use a library like https://github.com/duckietown/lib-dt-apriltags from within MoveIt Pro.
 The first step would be to adapt this into a ROS Service, which is already finished as an example here: [../src/apriltag_ros_python/](../src/apriltag_ros_python).

 To automatically make this service start on launch, we will add it to the launch file `launch/sim/hardware_sim.launch.py`.